Skip to main content

 Because most settlers in Alberta lived practical lives, simple functional buttons were needed.

 Later, ornate buttons like this one were used to adorn clothing, initially being imported from overseas.
-In order to reduce imports, jewelers, silversmiths, and clockmakers began making metal buttons.
+In order to reduce imports, jewellers, silversmiths, and clockmakers began making metal buttons.

 Image